Gayathri0212/core-python-/README.md

-# core-python-
+# core python-
-I am going upload my basic python knowledge
+this folder contains my first step and journey of python